 is not Padbus practice to

-repaint models once they have been constructed so the fleet contains
+repaint models once they have been constructed but natural fleet

 Padbus is a fleet set very firmly in the present.
 This means that, like the real thing, the fleet needs constantly updating.
-For this reason, the fleet is unlikely to expand much beyond its present size of around 80 vehicles, as I do not have time to build more than 5 or 6 models a year.
+For this reason, the fleet is unlikely to expand much beyond its present size of around 120 vehicles, as I do not have time to build enough models in a year to support a larger fleet.
 Withdrawn vehicles are sometimes offered for sale to fellow members of the Model Bus Federation.
 However, I am often reluctant to part with them so I am gradually building up a collection of “preserved” vehicles.

 A full list of all buses operated can be viewed on this website along with an extensive photo gallery.
 I hope you will find it of interest.